pushkar100/notes-system-design/999-System-Design-Case-Studies-Questions/1-Design-a-Rate-Limiter.md

 *FR 5: Work on a large distributed system* AND *FR 6 Where should the rate limiter be?*:
 1. Bad approach: On each service!
 Why?
-	- Service needs to no only handle biz logic but also need to do this
+	- Service needs to only handle biz logic but also need to do this
 	- Unnecessary resource utilization on application servers
 	- Not a global approach (Bad for distributed systems): Servers don't know limits on each other.
 Hence, difficult to rate limit globally
 2. Good approach: A separate service.
 Why?